NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Obscured Terrain.md

 **Prerequisites** Spell Trickster Dedication; ability to cast obscuring mist
 * * *
-When you cast [[Spells/Mist|Mist]], you can modify the spell to replace its standard effects with the following: You cause a cloud of thick fog to blanket the area, making it difficult to see the ground.
+When you cast [[Mist|Mist]], you can modify the spell to replace its standard effects with the following: You cause a cloud of thick fog to blanket the area, making it difficult to see the ground.
 The area within the fog is difficult terrain for creatures that can't see through fog or mist.
 You can [[Actions/Dismiss|Dismiss]] the cloud.

 *Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*